DeKUT-DSAIL/bioacoustics/setting-up-a-headless-raspberry/ssh-into-raspberry-pi/README.md

 4. A computer with internet access.
 5. Wireless network or ethernet cable—the Raspberry Pi Zero does not have an ethernet port so a wireless network will be needed.
 When using a wireless network to SSH into a headless Raspberry Pi, ensure the SSID and password of the network are keyed in their respective places during the OS customisation step in the installation guide mentioned above.

-## Steps for Installing Raspberry Pi OS
+## Steps for SSH into Raspberry Pi
-Follow the following steps to install the Raspberry Pi OS on a microSD card.
+Follow the following steps to SSH into the Raspberry Pi.

-### Step 1: Mount the microSD card
+### Step 1: Install the necessary software
-Mount the microSD card on a computer that has internet access.
+Download and install PuTTy for Windows [here](https://www.putty.org/) and VNC viewer for Windows, macOS, and Linux [here](https://www.realvnc.com/en/connect/download/viewer/) on your computer.

+### Step 2: Establish a connection
+Connect your computer to the wireless network specified during the OS installation process.
+Alternatively, you can connect your computer and the Raspberry Pi with an ethernet cable.
+Insert the microSD card loaded with the OS onto the Raspberry Pi and power it on.
+After a few minutes (about 5 minutes), check if the Raspberry Pi has connected to the wireless network or if the ethernet port is blinking to show a connection has been established.
+If the Raspberry Pi has connected to  the wireless network or the ethernet is blinking, we can now SSH into the Raspberry Pi.

+*NOTE: If you have no way of determining whether the Raspberry Pi has connected to the wireless network, give it about 5 minutes and start executing the step that follows.*

-### Step 2: Install Raspberry Pi Imager
+### SSH into Raspberry Pi
-Raspberry Pi Imager is a tool for installing Raspberry Pi OS and other operating systems on a microSD card.
-Download and install the Raspberry Pi Imager (here)[https://www.raspberrypi.com/software/].
-Once you’ve installed Imager, launch the application by clicking the Raspberry Pi Imager icon or running rpi-imager on the terminal.
+#### 1. Windows
+For Windows users, open PuTTy and enter the hostname set during the general OS customisation step, as shown in Figure 1.

 <p align="center">
   <img width="auto" height="auto" src="/setting-up-a-headless-raspberry/ssh-into-raspberry-pi/img/putty-raspi-local.png">